NirmalMadhusoodanan/SampleTemplate-AMlab/experiment/theory.md

 <p style="text-indent:50px; text-align: justify">The materials used here are PLA (Poly Lactic Acid) and ABS (Acrylonitrile Butadiene Styrene).
 3D printed ABS can be employed for end use applications due to its higher flexural strength and better elongation before breaking, whereas PLA is mostly used for rapid prototyping when form is more critical than function.</p>

 #### 2) Layer height
 <p style="text-indent:50px; text-align: justify">It is the height of individual layers.
 For a given component, more layer height means lesser number of layers will be required to build it.
 Usually it is around the range of 50 &#181m - 500 &#181m.
 Lesser layer heights are preferred for more adhesion between layers and strength.
-Layer height should not be more than the nozzle diameter.</p>
+Layer height should not be more than the nozzle diameter.
+Sometimes, a layer can be misaligned with the layers above and below it, leading to a defect called z-wobble.</p>
 <p align="center">
   <img width="300" src="images/layer height.PNG"></img><br><br>
 Layer Height <br>